threkeyofsun/SWU_Project/README.md

 *Developer Note

   - CORS problem when deploy the web is not fix yet, so it can't connect to Back-End
+  - Thai language is now not suppoert yet

 ## Back-End
 ```